Salisbury Wine Interest Group (SWIG)

-Mark has tutored courses for Tesco staff, EDAP (Ford Motor Company), ACE (Peter Symonds College) Winchester and Eastleigh College.
-He then concentrated on weekend residential consumer courses for ARCA colleges in Sussex and Wales, and HF (Activity) Holidays around the country.
+Mark holds a distinction and two scholarships in the WSET wine trade exams, and is a member of the Champagne Academy.
+He has achieved an Adult and Further Education teaching qualification and was also a panel judge on the annual International Wine Challenge.
 He has written for Robert Parker in the US, and worked with Taste of the Vine, an international specialist in corporate entertainment.
 He also tutored courses at the prestigious Marlborough College Summer School.

 Tasting at the International Wine Challenge in London